nebulaai/orion-script-converter/README.md

 ```

+**Note:**

-**Note:** Depending on your system installation, you may need to use 'pip install git+https: ...',
+Depending on your system, you may need to use 'pip install git+https: ...',
-instead of 'pip3 install git+https: ...'.
+instead of 'pip3'.
 Also, you may need to add 'sudo' at the beginning of this command.

 ### Package Info